 Public safety officers have the right to restrain and detain any individual on campus who is involved in a wrongdoing if the situation warrants it.
-The security officers do have the power of arrest.
+The public safety officers do have the power of arrest.
 This power is given to them by the Commonwealth of Pennsylvania in Rules 3, 65, and 133 of the Rules of Criminal Procedures.
 The arrest power lies under the heading of a “Private Complaint.”

 Student Collaboration for Safety